Oregon Country Fair: History

-The first fair was held in Eugene over the weekend of November 1–2, 1969.
+The first fair, organized by Ron and Robin Ulrich, was held in Eugene over the weekend of November 1–2, 1969, on Eugene's Hawkins Heights.
 It was promoted with the tagline, "come in costume".

 The fair began as a craft fair to raise funds for an alternative school, the Children's Community School.

 The event moved to its current location in Veneta, about 13 miles west of Eugene, for the fall fair in October, 1970, after having had a May Fair the same year on Crow Road about halfway between Eugene and Veneta.

 In August 1972 and August 1982, OCF hosted concerts headlined by the Grateful Dead.
 Known as "Field Trips", the first concert was held as a benefit for the Springfield Creamery, which is owned by members of Ken Kesey's family.

 Until 1977, the fair was known as the Oregon Renaissance Faire.

-Due to the COVID-19 pandemic, no fair was held in 2020, nor 2021.
-It resumed in 2022.
+Due to the COVID-19 pandemic, a virtual fair in the cloud(s) was held in 2020, and 2021.
+The in-person fair resumed in 2022.